_____________________________________________________________ LIMERICK TOWNSHIP - MSA UPDATE - Year 11

-> All stormwater outfalls in the township are required to be screened twice before the permit expires.
+> All stormwater outfalls in the township are required to be screened once before the permit expires.

 > Public Participation Opportunities:

 As awareness increases about the delicate nature of our environment, individuals are learning that every person can contribute to the health of our ecosystem.

 Among the most important of all environmental issues is the management of Storm Water which is critical to keeping our water safe to drink and for the general health of the watershed system.
 Few people are aware that, next to Alaska, Pennsylvania has the most miles of streams and rivers in the country.
 Every resident can do something in everyday life to help protect our water system.